-Maps of Meaning Summary: 10 Best Lessons from Jordan B Peterson
+Maps of Meaning Summary: The 10 Best Lessons I Learned From Jordan B Peterson

 Maps of Meaning was a long and dense book for me to read.
 It’s basically written like a university textbook.
 But it was totally worth it because this book confronts some of the most meaningful questions any of us could ask like:

 - how to rediscover value in religion as a secular person, and

 And good news!—On this page, I’ve summarized the top lessons from this book in plain english so you can integrate this wisdom into your life more quickly and easily.

 1. Why Study Myth?
 (Jordan Peterson’s Story)